 Part 3: 10 Beautiful Vintage Fonts in Design

 To add that perfect vintage touch to your designs, you will need the perfect font.
-Hence, we have compiled a list of the 10 best vintage fonts to help you achieve the task.
+Hence, we have compiled a list of the 10 best retro fonts to help you achieve the task.

 1. Trincha Typeface